blazegraph/database/bigdata-perf/bsbm3/README.txt

 There are a variety of other ant tasks in that directory which may be used to run load and run the BSBM qualification data set, etc.

+Performance should be extremely good for the reduced query mix, which can be enabled by editing:

+  bigdata-perf/bsbm3/bsbmtools/queries/explore/ignoreQueries

+For the reduced query mix, "ignoreQueries" should contain "5 6".
+For the full query mix, it should be an empty file (the reduced query mix is enabled by default in SVN).

+Notes on the queries:

+The static query optimizer and vectored pipelined joins do a great job on most of the BSBM queries.
+However, there are two queries which do not do so well out of the box:

+Query 5 has a bad join plan using the static query optimizer.
+Good performance for query 5 can be achieved by replacing the contents of:

+   bigdata-perf/bsbm3/bsbmtools/queries/explore/query5.txt

+   bigdata-perf/bsbm3/bsbmtools/queries/explore/query5-explicit-order.txt

+The original version of query5 has also been saved as query5-original.txt

+Query 6 is uses a REGEX filter.
+Bigdata does not have index support for REGEX, so this winds up visiting a lot of data and then filtering using the REGEX.
+This drags the overall performance down dramatically.
+It is possible to integrate bigdata with Lucene, which does support indexed regular expressions, but that is not something which works out of the box.